itiboi/shrdlite-course-project/README-SHRDLITE.md

     * (medium world) take the brick between a pyramid and the ball

 ### Disambiguation for parse ambiguity

+For some utterances there might be more than one valid parse tree in the given grammar.
+We decided that we trust the user's intelligence in the sense that should there only be one parse tree that results in a valid interpretation in the current world, we do not ask the user questions.
+Should there be more than one parse tree resulting in a valid interpretation, plan execution gets aborted and we present the user with a clarification question.
+The user can then modify their command so that it is unambiguous.
+To implement this behavior, we made the following changes:

+    * TODO.

 TODO

 ### Handling the "all" quantifier